wonkyjunky/YumSpot/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+YumSpot is an app that allows users can search good places to eat, upload and share photos of food, and make appointments to eat out.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Social Networking / Food
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:** This app would be developed for mobile.
+Functionality would be limited to mobile devices.
+This app uses map and camera.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** users can search good places to eat, upload and share photos of food, and make appointments to eat out.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any individual could choose to use this app whoever enjoys food and likes to eat out.
+Sharing photos and talking with friends about food will allow users to have more exciting experience.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app could be used as often or unoften as the user wanted depending on how often they are talking about food and eating out.++++++
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First we would start with sharing food interests.
+We would like to expand to delivery and advertisement features.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
+* User logs in to access previous chats and preferred restaurants.
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
-* Profile pages for each user
+* Users can search restaurants by location and name.
+* Users can select food categories to see the list of restaurants.
+* Users can post photos of food.
+* Users can talk with their friend.
-* Settings (Accesibility, Notification, General, etc.)
+* Settings (profile, logout)

 **Optional Nice-to-have Stories**

-* Log of past songs/people with album art covers matching
-* Page of most played songs (i.e. songs that most users are connecting through)
-* Profile Add-On: Top music choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* Include a map on detailed page of restaurant.
+* Share map in chat.
+* Show posted photos by a user on profile page.
+* Include a like button to save user's favorite places.
+* Include a phone call feature

 ### 2. Screen Archetypes

 * Login
+   * Users can log in
 * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
+   * Users can register a new account
+* Category Screen
+   * Food category buttons
+* Search Screen
+   * Users can search restaurants by name or location.
+   * Users can see the list of restaurants.
+* Restaurant Info Screen
+   * Users can see information of a restaurant such as phone number, location, opening hours, etc.
+* Feed Screen
+   * Users can view photos from other users.
+* Post Screen
+   * Users can post photos and comment on feed.
+* Chat Screen
+   * Allows user to chat with their friends
-   * ...
+* Settings Screen
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
-   * Upon selecting music choice users matched and message screen opens
+   * Lets users can go to their profile page and log out.
 * Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
-* Song Selection Screen.
-   * Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
-* Settings Screen
-   * Lets people change language, and app notification settings.
+   * Users can view their own posts.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

+* Restaurant
-* Music selection
+* Feed
-* Profile
+* Chat
 * Settings

-Optional:
-* Music/Encounter Queue
-* Discover (Top Choices)

 **Flow Navigation** (Screen to Screen)
-* Forced Log-in -> Account creation if no log in is available
+* Login Screen (Forced Log-in) -> Register Screen (Account creation if no log in is available)
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
-* Profile -> Text field to be modified.
-* Settings -> Toggle settings
+* Category Screen (selection) -> Search Screen -> Restaurant Info Screen
+* Feed Screen -> Post Screen (if post button is clicked)
+* Chat Screen
+* Settings Screen -> Profile Screen (if profile button is clicked) -> Login Screen (if logout button is clicked)

 ## Wireframes
 <img src="https://i.imgur.com/9CrjH1K.jpg" width=800><br>